ndless-nspire/nsptools-history/Nleash/trunk/ReadMe.txt

 Troubleshooting
 ===============

+- If the calculator freezes on the documents screen, remove and put back a battery to reboot the calculator, and follow the installation procedure from the beginning.

-If the calculator freezes or reboots with the original OS, you have probably missed something.
+- If the calculator reboots with the original OS, you have probably missed something.
 Check the versions of both Nleash and the OS.

-If the TI-Nspire becomes unusable:
+- If the TI-Nspire becomes unusable:
  * Enter the maintenance menu by rebooting it while holding the keys ON+Home+Enter+P until half the progress bar.
-To reboot the TI-Nspire, unplug the USB cable, then remove and put back the a battery.
+To reboot the TI-Nspire, unplug the USB cable, then remove and put back a battery.
  * Select '2' to uninstall the current OS.
 Reinstall it when asked to.

 Many thanks to
 ==============

+critor for his very extensive testing.

-critor (extensive testing), Goplat (TI-Nspire emulator, OS information), squalyl (Hackspire and development tools hosting).
+Goplat (TI-Nspire emulator, OS information) and squalyl (Hackspire and development tools hosting).

 Development team
 ================